Skip to Main Content

 Ongoing Gold Open Access issues

-APCs in many cases simply move the cost from the consumer end of the publishing cycle (e.g. libraries) to the production side (the researcher) without necessarily creating any positive changes to the business model.
+APCs and BPCs in many cases simply move the cost from the consumer end of the publishing cycle (e.g. libraries) to the production side (the researcher) without necessarily creating any positive changes to the business model.

 Origins of Open Access